Dubai chocolate cake made with moist chocolate layers, whipped ganache, pistachio filling, and crispy kataifi.

 Ingredients you need

-- Flour – Cake flour or all-purpose, for a soft crumb.
+- Flour – Cake flour or all-purpose flour.

-- Cocoa powder – Dutch-processed for deep chocolate flavor.
+- Cocoa powder – Dutch-processed cocoa for a deep chocolate flavor.

-- Baking powder + soda – Help the cake rise and stay light.
+- Baking powder + baking soda – Help the cake rise and stay light.

-- Vanilla & salt – Boost the overall flavor.
+- Vanilla & salt – Enhance and balance the chocolate flavor.

-- Chocolate – Semi-sweet chocolate or bittersweet for ganache, white for drip.
+- Chocolate – Semi-sweet or bittersweet chocolate for the ganache.

-- Pistachio spread – Pure pistachio cream for real nutty flavor.
+- Pistachio spread – pistachio cream for the signature Dubai chocolate filling.

 - Green food coloring – Optional, for a vibrant pistachio layer.